Custom images for Windows 365 Cloud PC

 - The image will be created by using Azure Image Builder.

-- The image will be converted so it can be used in Windows 365 custom images.
+- The image will be distributed as a managed image so you can import it directly in Windows 365 custom images.

 - The whole process will be automated with GitHub Actions.